To order any of the items below, choose one of the following options:

 - Big Feathers Stomp 2009 (no longer available) is a live recording of our July 11, 2009 performance in Butch Butterworth's Barn, with Fred Vigorito and Scott Black on cornets, Noel Kaletsky and Russ Whitman on reeds, Tom Artin on trombone, Bill Sinclair on piano, Red Balaban on guitar, Art Hovey on bass and tuba, Bob Bequillard on drums, and Cynthia Fabian's vocals.
 (Click on the image above for details about the recording and a downloadable sample track.)

 - GJB 4/17/76 (no longer available) was recorded at the Millpond Taverne in 1976 and 1981.
 This recording features the GJB with the late "Big Chief" Russell Moore on trombone and vocals, and clarinetist Joe Licari, with Bill Lezotte on guitar and Ed Stockmal on drums!

 - GJB 8/19/06 (Skip Hughes & Bob Price with the GJB), a live recording from our 2006 concert at Music Mountain.
 Skip Hughes and Bob Price both do a lot of singing on this CD, including several tunes that we had only started using during that summer.
 (No longer available)

-- GJB 4/3/05 is a limited-issue souvenir recording of the Jazz Brunch that was held at the River Run on April 3, 2005 to raise funds for the Great Connecticut Jazz Festival.
+- GJB 4/3/05 was a limited-issue souvenir recording of the Jazz Brunch that was held at the River Run on April 3, 2005 to raise funds for the Great Connecticut Jazz Festival.
 Our guests were trombonist-vocalist Tom Boates and vocalist Cynthia Fabian.
+(No longer available)

 BACK TO PREVIOUS SCREEN: